Lazontez/Class-Tracker/README.md

 # Class-Tracker
-Crud application to keep track of employees
+Crud application for a class roster using the MERN stack.